AlieksieievYurii/foody-application/README.md

 # foody-application
 This is my playground project where I integrate new things which I've been learning in order to get a better experience.
-The project consists of a backend written on Django and a native android application.
+The project consists of [the backend](https://github.com/AlieksieievYurii/foody-backend) written on Django and a native android application.
 The project itself is a food order service.
 I fancy Glovo design therefore I use almost the same design and colours.

 # Overview